๐Ÿš€limited beta -

 sidething

-Weekly shipping rhythm with accountability
+Weekly shipping rhythm with revenue goals

-Gives advice, forgets context
+Gives advice but forgets your context

-Post and hope for advice
+Post on the forum and hope for replies

 Startup School

-Re-watch the module
+Re-watch the module again

 sidething

-AI coach that knows your business
+AI coach that knows your SaaS and your numbers

 Staying motivated

-No motivation system
+No motivation system whatsoever

-Willpower + Twitter threads
+Willpower + Twitter accountability

 Startup School

-Self-paced (easy to drop off)
+Self-paced - easy to drop off

 sidething

-XP, streaks, and visible milestones
+XP, streaks, milestones, and peer accountability

-Community
+Community quality

 You're alone with a chatbot